-- the degree of homogeneity of the risks, - the variety of different sub-risks or risk components of which the risk is comprised, - the way in which these sub-risks are interrelated with one another, - the level of uncertainty i.e. the extent to which future cash flows can be predicted, - the nature of the occurrence or crystallization of the risk in terms of frequency and severity, - the type of the development of claims payments over time, - the extent of potential policyholder loss,
+- the degree of homogeneity of the risks, - the variety of different sub-risks or risk components of which the risk is comprised, - the way in which these sub-risks are interrelated with one another. - the level of uncertainty i.e. the extent to which future cash flows can be predicted, - the nature of the occurrence or crystallization of the risk in terms of frequency and severity,